Marcel Schmelzer: International career

 Schmelzer was called up by the U21 team for the 2009 European Championship, being used regularly, although not as a starter, he played the final five minutes in the final, a 4–0 success against England.
 For the full national team he made 16 appearances between 2010 and 2014.

+Managerial career

+Schmelzer became an assistant coach to Marco Lehmann at Borussia Dortmund U17 for the 2023–24 season.
+On 3 May 2024, it was announced that he would join Jan Zimmermann's coaching staff at Borussia Dortmund II for the 2024–25 season.

 Personal life

 Schmelzer is married to Jenny Schmelzer.